Trending Topics

 Associated Press

-BILLINGS, Mont. — A firefighter died after suffering a cardiac emergency while battling a wildfire in southwest Montana.
+BILLINGS, Mont. — A 60-year-old contract firefighter from Oregon died after suffering a cardiac emergency while battling a wildfire in southwestern Montana.

 The Bivens Creek fire has burned approximately 3 1/2 square miles (9 square kilometers) since Aug.
 13 in a remote area with thick timber and numerous dead trees.